 The solution is not limited to the verification hardware configuration.
-An actual overview of the supported server classes, EVA configurations, and Fibre Channel infrastructure can be found in the Continuous Access EVA Design Reference Guide.
+An actual overview of the supported server classes, EVA configurations, and Fibre Channel infrastructure can be found in the Continuous Access EVA Desi Reference Guide.

 The solution verification configuration is based on local clustering.
-An HP-UX configuration for metropolitan-wide distances based on Continuous Access EVA is expected to be certified in first half of this year.
+A HP-UX configuration for metropolitan-wide distances based on Continuous Access EVA is expected to be certified at the end of this year.